mannanmahajan77/WeatherWebsite/README.md

 The website is Responsive as well as I have used the Coloumn layout to Column 12 in each size of screen making it responsive.

 There is also a welcome popup modal with instructions on how to use the Website.
+Also added a FavIcon for the website.

 <img width="952" alt="image" src="https://github.com/mannanmahajan77/WeatherWebsite/assets/158858151/a06eac69-70c6-4ee6-8dcf-0f28f7779f14">